 HubSpot Marketing Hub Review 2026: Is It Worth the Price?

 HubSpot Marketing Hub is one of the most widely adopted marketing automation platforms, used by over 216,000 businesses worldwide.
 But with prices ranging from $0 to $3,600+/month, is it the right investment for your company?
-We spent six months using Marketing Hub across three different business scenarios to find out.
-Verified Q1 2026.
+We spent six months using Marketing Hub across three different business scenarios to find out. verified against vendor pricing pages (Q1 2026).

 Pricing Breakdown